contensis/contensis.github.io/docs-src/content-types/field-editors/editor-text.md

 # Text field editor
 Text fields are used to store any text content.
-This editor is the most commonly used field editor due to the variety of content it can contain.
+This editor is the most commonly used field editor as it can accommodate a variety of content.

 ## Settings
 | Setting name | Summary|